-If you’re wearing 2 pairs of socks and your slippers, you may be dreaming of thick carpet – or perhaps a Caribbean holiday.
+If you’re wearing 2 pairs of socks and your slippers, you may be dreaming of a thick carpet – or perhaps a Caribbean holiday.
 However, warm stone floors are no longer the stuff of dreams.
-Here are several ways to keep your toes toasty, whether you’re installing new limestone tiles or have period natural stone flooring throughout your home.
+Here are several ways to keep your bare feet toasty avoiding having cold floor, whether you’re installing new limestone tiles or have period natural stone flooring throughout your home.

 Under-floor heating for a new stone floor